TizianoCoroneo/Deeplink/README.md

 // Use the deeplink to parse the URL.
 Will throw if the URL relative part doesn't match the deeplink template. try myTestDeeplink.parse(url)
 ```

+In case a property in `TestData` goes unused in a Deeplink template, that property will keep its initial value, which is `nil` unless you customized `TestData` init.
+Otherwise, if an argument is present in the template, but the URL contains no value for it, the property will assume a value of `""`.

 ### Pattern matching with multiple deeplinks